-The Board presents the Directors' Remuneration Report for the year ended 30 June 2017, which has been prepared in accordance with the Companies Act 2006.
+The Board presents the Directors' Remuneration Report for the year ended 30 June 2019, which has been prepared in accordance with the Companies Act 2006.

 The Board has resolved that, in view of the size of the Board, it is most appropriate for matters of remuneration to be dealt with by the Board as a whole.
-The Remuneration Policy is set out on page 33.
+The Remuneration Policy is set out on page 32.

-During the year ended 30 June 2017, Directors' fees were set at a rate of £35,000 for the Chairman, £27,500 for the Chairman of the Audit Committee and £24,000 for a non-executive Director of the Company.
-Following a review of Directors' fees, no changes are currently being proposed.
+During the year ended 30 June 2019, Directors' fees were set at a rate of £35,700 for the Chairman, £28,100 for the Chairman of the Audit Committee and £24,500 for a non-executive Director of the Company.
+Following a review of the level of Directors' fees for the forthcoming year the Board concluded that the amounts should be increased.
+Therefore, with effect from 1 July 2019, the Chairman's fee was increased to £36,800 (previously £35,700), the Chairman of the Audit Committee's fee was increased to £29,000 (previously £28,100) and Non-executive Directors fees were increased to £25,250 (previously £24,500) per annum.

-There will be no significant change in the way the current approved Remuneration Policy will be implemented in the course of the next financial year.
+There will be no change to the way the current approved Remuneration Policy will be implemented in the course of the next financial year.